jacobnosal/app-gw-demo/README.md

 ## SSL Policy

 The Application Gateway is configured with a default SSL Policy to all incoming requests.
 Application Gateway Ingress Controller does not support the conifguration of a per-ingress SSL Profile but Application Gateway does.
 This [issue](https://github.com/Azure/application-gateway-kubernetes-ingress/issues/773) tracks a feature parity request between App gateway and AGIC.
+Predefined policies are explained [here](https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-ssl-policy-overview).

 ```
 ssl_policy {
-    policy_type = "Custom"
+    policy_type = "Predefined"
-    min_protocol_version = "TLSv1_2"
+    policy_name = "AppGwSslPolicy20220101S"
-    disabled_protocols = ["TLSv1_0", "TLSv1_1"]
 }
 ```